Dhruv0306/SymphonyProject1/README.md

 ## Security

 ### Authentication and Authorization
-- API Key authentication
+- Rate limiting with SlowAPI
-- Rate limiting and CORS protection
+- CORS protection for cross-origin requests
-- Detailed logging and monitoring
+- Detailed logging with rotation
-- Secure file handling for exports
+- Secure file handling for uploads and exports
-- Redis caching support
+- File-based state management
-- Prometheus/Grafana monitoring
+- Input validation and sanitization

 ### Data Protection
 - Secure file uploads and downloads